SelfVC: Voice Conversion With Iterative Refinement using Self Transformations: Conclusion

 Addressing the limitations of information bottleneck approaches, researchers have proposed training strategies based on heuristic transformations.
 For example, in ContentVec~\citep{qian2022contentvec} and ACE-VC~\citep{hussain2023ace}, while training the SSL-based feature extractor model, the audio is transformed using pitch-shift transformation and the SSL model is trained to output similar representations for the original and transformed audio.
 Alternatively, in NANSY~\citep{choi2021neural}, the transformations are applied while training the synthesizer, i.e. the synthesizer is tasked to reconstruct the original audio from the speaker embedding of the original audio and the SSL features of audio perturbed using transforms such as formant-shift, pitch-randomization and randomized frequency shaping.
 Although these heuristic transformations serve as a reasonable proxy for voice conversion methods, we hypothesize such methods can be greatly improved by utilizing the voice conversion system itself to generate more diverse input transformations.

 \textbf{Transformation invariant representation learning:} In unsupervised representation learning, prior work has investigated methods to learn representations that are invariant to various input transformations~\citep{bachman2019learning,misra2020self}.
 Several techniques addressing this challenge utilize domain-specific and hand-engineered data augmentation methods for training transformation invariant representation encoders~\citep{chen2020simple,caron2020unsupervised,tian2020makes,grill2020bootstrap,misra2020self}.
-Stochastic data augmentation in the image domain such as cropping, rescaling, shifts in brightness and recoloring have been popularly used to learn robust representations for image classification tasks~\citep{chen2020simple,tian2020makes}.
 More recently,~\citep{tamkinviewmaker} proposed to train generative models to produce diverse views from a given input by adding a bounded perturbation.
 Their results demonstrate that neural generative models can produce a more diverse set of input distortions (compared to hand-engineered augmentations) without requiring domain-specific knowledge.
 While these techniques have proven valuable for learning transformation-invariant representations in downstream recognition tasks, their applicability in upstream generative tasks remains unexplored.
-In our work, we develop a novel framework for training a controllable synthesis model using self-generated input transformations.
-In contrast to previous ideas, we do not introduce additional networks for data augmentation but utilize the synthesizer model itself to generate diverse input transformations.
+In contrast, we develop a novel framework for training a controllable synthesis model using self-generated input transformations, without the need for additional networks for data augmentation.